dragneel30/Virusmon-map-editor/README.md

 <b>New update: 06/07/2017</b>

-- fix bugs
+-fix bugs

-- almost all codes has been refactored
+-almost all codes has been refactored

-- changed json format
+-changed json format